 How to Choose the Best Forex Broker in the Philippines

 Since forex trading is not regulated in the Philippines, it is important to know what to check when choosing a foreign CFD broker.
-Below are some factors you should consider.
+We have created this checklist of some important points and also covered examples of how you can check these points yourself for a broker.

 1. Safety